What is the optimum sublimation temp and time for different substrates?

 • Preheat – Allow the heat press to reach the desired temperature before beginning any pressing.

-How to test heat press time & temperature settings on scrape substrate?
+How to test sublimation temp and time settings on scrape substrate?

 Before printing your actual projects, it is best to test your heat press settings on scrape substrate.
 It will let you reach optimum settings and will reduce wastage.